rpede/graphql-state-spike/README.md

 This is a spike project made to try out working with GraphQL in a monorepo.

-It uses in-memory arrays to store data instead of a database, so data is reset on each restart of the backend.

 I needed two entities with a relationship between.
 We have **Post** and **Profile**.
 A post has an author pointing to a profile, and a profile has many posts.